nickbabcock/sff.life/content/blog/how-to-undervolt-gpu/index.md

 description: "System running too hot?
 Power supply not powerful enough or dying?
 Pushing the power evenlope?
 Undervolting your most power hungry component, which is more likely than not the GPU, can achieve power savings and reduce temperature all without sacrificing performance.
 And if you can tolerate single digit performance decreases, temperature and power savings can be tremendous"
 ---

 Small form factor enthusiasts repeatedly stuff power hungry components into tighter spaces.
-Sometimes things get too hot or too powerful.
+Sometimes things get too hot, too loud, or too powerful.
 Or maybe a power supply is starting to fail, etc. Luckily, one can undervolt their most power hungry component, which is more likely than not the GPU, and can achieve power savings with temperature reduction all without sacrificing performance.
 And undervolting the GPU can be done quite quickly by any layperson.

 Not to spoil anything but we'll **undervolt a GTX 1070 to within a GTX 1060's TDP with no performance drops**